arthsmiller/foodpicker/readme.md

 ## A webapplication to help you choose your next takeout and by tracking your taste

 ### ToDo's (prioritized):
+- in order create: let user set more than hour:minute, validate if date is in future
 - pages for individual items
   - editing of restaurant details
 - dashboard